25 Apr 2018News

 Zahra Armian & Adiam Tefera, the first entrepreneurs to be part of Four Brave Women cafe.

 The main purpose of the initiative is to work through the barriers that refugees face when starting work in a new country and to provide them with the support to start, run and grow their own small businesses.

 Refugees have the opportunity to earn an income while being in a supportive environment set up to enable their success and give them the necessary experience to pursue their own journey.

 The program consists of eight-week cycles where the entrepreneurs serve lunch and dinner six days each week (Tuesday to Sunday) at 26 Lackey Street, Summer Hill.

-The eight-week cycle allows time for participants to experience the challenges of running a small business, testing their product, menu and business plan.
+The eight-week cycle allows time for participants to experience the challenges of running a small business and testing their product, menu and business plan.

 Zahra Armian and Adiam Tefera are the first two women to take part in the initiative.
 For six weeks, diners at Four Brave Women will be able to taste delicious Persian lunch and dinner, and Ethiopian coffee and breakfast.